dpetrillo740/ME160/Procedure.md

 - Start the python ReadData.py script to begin reading and recording data from the setup.
 Verify that temperature (blue) and pressure(green) match expected values (Degrees C and PSI)
 - The on board red LED will indicate the status of the relay to power the solenoid, off is closed and red is open.
 - Warn your fellow lab mates and begin venting by clicking the 'Open/Close solenoid valve' button
 - Wait for the temperature to stabilize after the pressure has fully vented to exit the test by exiting out of the graph window. - Review your data using the .CSV file that has been created in the main github directory.
-The file is named by the date and time of the test.
+The file is named by the date and time of the test, and saved automatically.
 - Save this file noting the nozzle size used
 - Repeat for all 4 nozzles